Can Kidney Disease be Cured?

 10. Visit your Doctor Regularly

 Monitoring your kidney health to adjust your lifestyle choices and manage it well is essential.
-Visit your doctor once a month to check your vital signs and adjust your medications and lifestyle according to your condition.
+The frequency of medical follow-up depends on the stage of kidney disease and individual risk factors; early-stage CKD may require less frequent visits than advanced stages and should also adjust your medications and lifestyle according to your condition.

 What are the Treatment Procedures for Kidney Disease?